milad-rasouli/price/README.md

 # Price
-i used Gin as http framework because it's much easier.
+I used Gin as http framework because it's much easier. and used slog for structured log.
 ## postgres
 ```shell
 sudo docker compose up --wait -d